error414/UAV_Manager/readme.md

 ### Daten migrations

+If DB should be deleted then migrate need to be run again.

+python manage.py makemigrations         #If new entries ar in models.py python manage.py migrate                #To migrate in to the DB

 ### DB Löschen

-docker exec -it uav_manager_poc-db-1 psql -U uav_manager postgres
+docker exec -it semesterarbeit_jonatan_carvalhais-db-1 psql -U uav_manager postgres

+DROP DATABASE uav_manager_db;
+CREATE DATABASE uav_manager_db;
+\q

 ########################################################################
 ########################################################################